RiotGamesCookbooks/perforce-cookbook/README.md

 Description
 ===========

-Install perforce with a config file sourced in .bash_profile
+Install perforce with a config file sourced in the user's shell profile.

 Requirements
 ============